Clickbank Vs Amazon Affiliate Program: Which One?

 Useful Post: Choosing a niche – passion vs profit.

-Bloggers in a majority of niches should be able to find a product that is a good fit.
+Bloggers in a majority of niches should be able to find a product that is a good fit for them.

 The issue with digital products is, you can’t easily recommend them without trying them out first.